Best way to help Nepal

 They will never be the same, but they will definitely be better.

-Nepal was, is and will always remain the leading adventure destination of the world!
+Nepal was, is, and will always remain the leading adventure destination in the world!

 Wondering how?
 It’s easy.
 Come, visit Nepal!